AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/returned-order-analysis.md

 zendesk_id: 360016506832
 ---

-In this article, we demonstrate how to set up a dashboard that will provide a detailed analysis of your store\'s returns.
+In this article, we demonstrate how to set up a dashboard that will provide a detailed analysis of your store's returns.

 ![](../../assets/upload_12_19_2016_at_3_34_09_PM.png)